TsaiChiahung/Immigrant/Literature/Literature_Chinese.md

 Chen and Wu (2017) argued that gender, socio-economic status, ethnicity, and party support determine attitudes towards granting citizenship to immigrant spouses.
 People with Minnan heritage, pan-Green supporters and those living in rural area tend not to accommodate foreign migrants.
 Their research reveals the importance of economic condition and identity, but they did not consider the influence of culture and public policies.

-In brief, previous research have touched upon different types of immigrants; martial or non-economic, and economic workers, including professional
+In brief, previous research have touched upon different types of immigrants; martial or non-economic, and economic workers, including professional.
+They also suggest that people tend to evaluate immigrants based on their ethnicity and socio-economic status.

 <hr>
 Cheng, Lu-cie.
 2002.
 "Transnational Labor, Citizenship and State-Building Ideology in Taiwan."  *Taiwan: A Radical Quarterly in Social Studies* 48:15-43.